 Checklist #4: In the event of an evacuation

 Notice of an evacuation can happen fast and at any time.
 Here are key to-dos to help you stay organized and informed.

 1. Track your expenses

 Keep your receipts for accommodation, meals and other out-of-the-ordinary expenses.
 Most home insurance policies will cover a certain amount of additional living expenses for those forced to evacuate their homes.
-As with any fire-related claim, the base policy deductible, which is usually $500, applies to additional living expenses.
+As with any fire-related claim, the base policy deductible applies.

 2. Contact your insurance provider

 To make a claim or to obtain emergency funds, contact your insurance company right away.
 Most companies have a 24-hour emergency claims line.
 BCAA’s 24-hour number is 1.888.268.BCAA (2222) or you can make a claim online at bcaa.com/makeaclaim

 When a major emergency strikes, like wildfires, our BCAA Community Support Team will be there to help our Members, insurance customers and the local community.
 Our team can help answer your questions and guide you through any insurance processes.

 Remember, disasters come in all shapes and sizes, so when it comes to common disasters in BC follow these three simple steps to prepare:

 3. Build a Kit